-Most of us have been there before: we’re feeling stressed out, so we decide to comfort ourselves with our favorite junk food.
+Most of us have been there before: we’re stressed out, so we decide to comfort ourselves with our favorite junk food.
 After all, isn’t that what comfort food is for?

-Unfortunately, this cycle can actually lead to more stress in the long run.
+Unfortunately, this cycle can lead to more stress in the long run.
 When we eat unhealthy foods, our bodies have to work harder to process them, which can lead to a build-up of toxins and inflammation.
 This can leave us feeling exhausted, both physically and mentally.

 Is Green Tea Good For Stress?

 Everyone knows that feeling of being stressed out.
-Your heart races, your muscles tense up, and your mind feels like it’s running a marathon.
+Your heart races, your muscles tense up, and your mind feels like running a marathon.

 In one study, participants who took L-theanine experienced lower levels of stress and anxiety during a stressful task than those who didn’t take the supplement.
 If you’re looking for a natural way to manage stress, green tea may be worth a try.
 Just remember to relax and enjoy it!